 While you can’t get any more basic than this infomercial product we still wouldn’t buy it.
-Unfortunately, there is no decent elliptical made that sells for $100, except for base-only pedal stepper machines that require balance and coordination, as well as a high tolerance for boredom.
+Unfortunately, there is no decent elliptical made that sells for under $300, except for base-only pedal stepper machines that require balance and coordination, as well as a high tolerance for boredom.

 However, if you are overweight, have balance issues, and can’t spend more than $140, you might consider an upright bike with moving handlebars like the Body Rider Fan Bike.

 It’s noisy but cheap, and offers enough cardio burn and resistance to get the weight off.